consensus-shipyard/ipc-subnet-actor/README.md

 to deploy your own subnet you can either deploy this reference implementation, or implement your own actor with your own custom policies to fit the needs of your subnet and applications.

 _Disclaimer: The subnet actor is a user-defined actor that target the Filecoin FVM.
-Hierarchical Consensus (HC) is being ported to target FVM, if you are looking to use HC in its full potential in the meantime have a look at the current MVP [here](https://github.com/filecoin-project/eudico)__
+IPC is being ported to target FVM, if you are looking to use IPC in its full potential in the meantime have a look at the current MVP [here](https://github.com/filecoin-project/eudico)__